CallumBeaney/people/readme.md

 ./people add David Hume
     Added David Hume to your People List
 ```
-2. Check one of them:
+2. Check one of them by the exact name or by a substring:
 ```
 ./people check fred durst
+    fred durst - last checked 0 days ago
+./people check fred
     fred durst - last checked 0 days ago
 ```
 Case isn't important; spelling is.